-Articles and op-eds in various national and local publications
+Articles, op-eds, and other writings in various national and local publications

 January 18, 2021 | Arc Digital

 "If you want to love your enemies better, remember the lesson from Part II’s game design — proximity itself can build empathy and familiarity....
 The Last of Us: Part II should be remembered for years to come both for its entertainment value and for its sophisticated social commentary.
 Not only does it pose the questions around loss and division we face today, but it also demonstrates the path toward hope."